NgenNo9/project-1-DateIRL/README.md

 ### **Maintenance**

 All files are stored locally within the repo so there is no need for maintenance as such.
-Justy to keep on top of the host to ensure it is fully operation and that teh website is being surfaced accordingly.
+Just to keep on top of the host to ensure it is fully operation and that teh website is being surfaced accordingly.